Former Israeli chief rabbi dies after contracting coronavirus

 “Tragically, Rabbi Bakshi-Doron contracted the coronavirus and doctors’ efforts to save him did not succeed,” Netanyahu said in a statement.

-As of Sunday, Israel had reported 11,145 cases of the coronavirus and 103 deaths.
+Israel has reported 9,077 cases of the coronavirus and 103 deaths.
+(Writing by Dan Williams; Editing by Peter Cooney)